-Join John McWade for an in-depth discussion in this video One point at a time, part of Design 101: Presentations.
+Join John McWade for an in-depth discussion in this video One point at a time, part of Learning Graphic Design: Presentations.

 - To resonate with your audience, you need us to be where you are, not running ahead, not falling behind, not tuning out.
 We'll learn the most if we're together on the same page, listening, thinking about what you're saying.
 If your talk includes slides, there's really only one way to make that happen.
 And that's to present one point at a time.
 Have a look.
 Here's a standard slide.
 Has some good qualities, plain background, no distractions, one typeface, very clear.